mongoose-os-apps/huzzah-featherwing/README.md

 [![Video Intro](https://img.youtube.com/vi/d9CZ4VMgTGI/0.jpg)](https://www.youtube.com/watch?v=d9CZ4VMgTGI)

-The code is cross-platform, and will also compile and run on ESP8266, although it will be considerably faster on the ESP32 on Huzzah32.
+The code is cross-platform, and will also compile and run on ESP8266 (Huzzah feather), although it will be considerably faster on the ESP32 (Huzzah32 feather).

 ## Hardware: Moving Parts